128technology/docs/docs/config_multicast.md

 - Routing protocol such as IGMPv2/v3
 - PIM
 - RP: The Rendezvous Point.
 In the current implementation, the RP must be external to the SSR.
-- Tenants: Two types of tenants that are necessary; the access-policy tenant is the tenant allowed to receive the multicast traffic via IGMP joins at routers in the network.
-The multicast-sender-policy defines the tenant that is allowed to be the source of the multicast stream.
-For additional info about Tenants, see [Tenants](config_tenants.md)
 - Service: Services are created for the multicast traffic, and defined for the Group address.
-- Access Policy: Configures the tenants that are allowed to be receivers for the Multicast Service.
+- Multicast-sender-policy: Defines the tenant that is allowed to be the source of the multicast stream.
-- Multicast Sender Policy: Configures the tenants that are allowed for the Multicast service.
+- Access Policy: Configures the tenants allowed to receive the multicast traffic via IGMP joins at routers in the network.

+Refer to [Tenants](config_tenants.md) for more information on configuring Tenants.

 ### Configuration Process